OpenConext/OpenConext-devconf/stepup/README.md

 We recommend that you use the admin account only to activate additional RA and RAA accounts and do not use the admin account itself for testing.

+# Version info
+You can use the included `version-info.sh` script to get the version info of the different stepup components from the docker containers.
+This script will show the `version`, `revision` and `created` tags of the running containers.

 # Starting a project in development mode

 You can mount your local directory inside a development container which contains the correct node and composer versions for your project.
 To do so use the script start-dev-env.sh.
 You can use this script to mount multiple directories in multiple containers, basically allowing you to start multiple containers in dev mode.